Low Cholesterol Diet

 Stabilizes or reduces weight

 Adherence to the Free Low Cholesterol Diet Chart often results in weight stabilization or reduction, especially if previously consuming a diet high in saturated and trans fats.
-A healthier weight further contributes to reduced strain on the heart.
+Maintaining a healthy weight further contributes to reduced strain on the heart.

 Improves blood pressure readings